renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 - Line 31-34: We change the `Test1` function to a call to `FAIL()`, this will generate a simple failure
 - Line 55-61: We change the `Test2` function to boolean checks.
 Obviously, `EXPECT_TRUE(false)` and `EXPECT_FALSE(true)` will fail.
 - Line 79-88: We change the `Test3` function to equality checks.
 Obviously, `EXPECT_EQ(x, y)` and ` EXPECT_NE(y, z)` will fail.
-- Line 90-93: We change the `Test4` function to a failed assertion.
+- Line 90-93: We change the `Test4` function to a failed check
-As said before, this should throw an exception, but for now this is commented out, so it will result in a normal failure, and the test run will continue

 ### Configuring, building and debugging {#TUTORIAL_18_WRITING_UNIT_TESTS_CREATING_TEST_CASES___STEP_2_CONFIGURING_BUILDING_AND_DEBUGGING}